Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity of a 1D oscillator coupled to an optical cavity mode

 and

-The result \eqref{eq:xFluctStrongCoup} can be interpreted as the average of the mechanical fluctuations originating from the two normal modes, with respective zero point fluctuations $x_{\mathrm{zpf},\pm}$ and average normal mode occupation numbers $\bar{n}_\pm$ \cite{Lemonde2013PRL}\footnote{One should distinguish the polariton occupation numbers $\bar{n}_\pm$, defined here in the context of a 1D mechanical oscillator, from the thermal occupation numbers $\bar{N}_\pm$ defined in Section \ref{sec:2DGauss} for a 2D oscillator.
-However, if one were to consider the combined bright and cavity modes as a 2D oscillator, $\bar{n}_\pm$ would correspond to $\bar{N}_\pm$ in the strong coupling regime.}.
+The result \eqref{eq:xFluctStrongCoup} can be interpreted as the mechanical fluctuations originating from the two normal modes, with average polariton occupation numbers $\bar{n}_\pm$ and where $x_{\mathrm{zpf},\pm}$ are the mechanical fluctuations when $n_\pm = 0$. \footnote{One should generally distinguish the polariton occupation numbers $\bar{n}_\pm$, defined here in the context of a 1D mechanical oscillator, from the thermal occupation numbers $\bar{m}, \bar{n}$ defined in Section \ref{sec:2DGauss} for a 2D oscillator.
+However, if one were to consider the combined bright and cavity modes as a 2D oscillator, $\bar{n}_\pm$ would correspond to $\bar{m},\bar{n}$ in the strong coupling regime.}.
 Similarly, the variance of the oscillator momentum becomes

 with

 The thermal occupation number for the bright mode defined by Equation \eqref{eq:BOccNum2} can now be written

 We note that for strong but not ultrastrong coupling, meaning $\kappa \ll G_o \ll \omega_b$, we have the approximation $\bar{n}_b = (\bar{n}_- + \bar{n}_+)/2$, i.e., the average of the normal mode occupation numbers.